LucaMalavolta/PyORBIT/docs/index.md

 # Documentation updates

 Documentation is being updated slowly but steadily, with new pages appearing every week.
-Below you can check which pages have been updated recently (last update: 28/07/2023).
+Below you can check which pages have been updated recently (last update: August 2024).

 - *Quickstart*
   + Radial velocities